Receb Ağa: Early life

-Historical records indicate that Regep Ağa was born in the Rudăria area of Romania, in Almăj.
+Historical records indicate that Regep Ağa was born in the Rudăria area of Romania, in Caraș-Severin.
 There is no record of his exact date of birth, yet it is believed that he was born in 1770.
-Based on the publications of priest Coriolan Buracu, the Ottomans made incursions to Rudăria during the Austro-Turkish war of 1737-1739, taking families and children of Turks of Romania Ancestry back to their own lands.
-The Treaty of Sistova in 1791 practically put an end to the last incursions of the Ottoman in Almăj.
+Based on the publications of priest Coriolan Buracu, the Ottomans made incursions to Rudăria during the Austro-Turkish war of 1737-1739, taking families and children.
+The Treaty of Sistova in 1791 practically put an end to the last incursions of the Ottoman in southern Caraș Severin.
 Because of this, Regep Ağa was probably taken by the Ottomans and circumcised between 1737 and 1791.
 Researchers also believe that he was between 12 and 14 years old when he was taken by the Ottomans.
 Regep Ağa started his military career in the early 1800s.